Auckland (meteorite) explained

 Fall Date:12 June 2004

-The Auckland meteorite, also known as the Ellerslie meteorite is a meteorite that landed in Ellerslie, a suburb of Auckland, New Zealand, on 12 June 2004.
-It crashed through the roof of a house in the suburb and landed in the living room.
-As the ninth meteorite to ever be discovered in New Zealand, it is the only to have ever hit a house in the country.
+The Auckland meteorite, also known as the Ellerslie meteorite, landed in Ellerslie, a suburb of Auckland, New Zealand, on 12 June 2004.
+It crashed through the roof of a house and landed in the living room.
+As the ninth meteorite to ever be discovered in New Zealand, it is the only one to have ever hit a house in the country.
 It is owned by the Auckland War Memorial Museum.

 Impact